 Journaling is a way to capture the ephemeral nature of life and hand it to those who inherit what we leave behind.
 When my posterity inherits those boxes of journals, I hope that I will have left them something worth reading.

-One of my goals here at Jest Kept Secret is to help my readers (you!) cultivate, recognize, and celebrate joyful moments in our everyday lives.
+One of my goals here at Jest Kept Secret is to help you cultivate, recognize, and celebrate joyful moments in our everyday lives.
 I truly believe that “men are that they might have joy,” and I know that as we learn to appreciate that joy, we will experience more and more of it.
 And part of celebrating that joy is remembering it.

 “But Jess, my life isn’t very interesting,” you might argue.
 To that, I say HOGWASH.